-The Low Estimate represents the $P{90}$ values from the probabilistic analysis (i.e. the value is greater than or equal to the $P{90}$ value 90% of the time), while the Best Estimate represents the $P{50}$ values and the High Estimate represents the $P{10}$ .
+The Low Estimate represents the P{90} values from the probabilistic analysis (i.e. the value is greater than or equal to the P{90} value 90% of the time), while the Best Estimate represents the P{50} values and the High Estimate represents the P{10} .
 Actual resources may be greater or less than those calculated.

 In November of 2013, the Minister of Natural Resources announced that applications for hydraulically fracturing wells would not be accepted which effectively imposed a moratorium.
 Our property may require hydraulic fracturing to achieve commercial production.
 In October 2014, the Government of Newfoundland appointed five members to the Newfoundland and Labrador Hydraulic Fracturing Review Panel ("NLFRP") to study the socio-economic and environmental impacts of hydraulic fracturing in western Newfoundland.
-The report was made public on May 31, 2016.
-The Company is disappointed in the report, which recommends, among other things, significant further study before hydraulic fracturing could be considered.
+The report was made public on May 31, 2016 and recommends, among other things, significant further study before hydraulic fracturing could be considered.

 The Company submitted a summary planning document to the applicable regulators in Newfoundland and Labrador ("C-NLOPB") which did not involve hydraulic fracturing.
 The Board of the C-NLOPB met on July 25, 2017 and voted to reject our application to re-enter and test an existing well.
-The Company has received a written response as to why the planning document was rejected.